starburst997/Unity.WindowsCursor/README.md

 Change the hardware cursor / mouse in Windows for Unity.
 Works in the editor as well.

+It is kinda slow on my computer (0.30ms), so there must be a better way...

 ## Installation

 Add the dependency to your `manifest.json`